Best bet

 MGL c.
 201F Caregivers

 A simpler process that may allow a caregiver to make decisions about education and health care for a child.
 Includes caregiver rights and responsibilities and spells out the content of the caregiver affidavit as well as providing an outline of the caregiver affidavit form.
-See web sources below for the link to the fillable caregiver affidavit form.
+See "Forms" below.

 Selected cases